-The farm is very isolated, as it is situated half-way along the R355, a 250 kilometres (160 mi) long untarred road between Calvinia and Ceres in the Northern Cape Province of South Africa.
+The farm is very isolated, as it is situated half-way along the R355, a 250 kilometers (160 mi) long untarred road between Calvinia and Ceres in the Northern Cape Province of South Africa.

 The event was originally called Afrika Burns, however owing to concerns about the name having possible negative connotations there was a public call for proposals on 15 May 2008.
 On 16 July 2008 the new name, AfrikaBurn, was officially announced via email.
 The new name preserves the identity of the event, but rules out possible negative interpretations by changing the name from something that happens ('burns') to Africa, to something that happens (a 'burn') in Africa.